kahkengwong/CEP-IP_Framework/README.md

 ---

+## 🔬 Adapting CEP-IP for Your Research
+This framework is designed to be generalizable beyond prostate cancer.
+Consider forking if you want to:

+- **Apply to different cancer types**: Adapt for breast, lung, colorectal, or other cancers
+- **Explore different gene pairs**: Replace TRPM4-Ribo with your genes of interest
+- **Integrate with your pipeline**: Use CEP-IP as a module in larger workflows
+- **Benchmark against other methods**: Compare with your current cell classification approaches
+- **Educational purposes**: Learn GAM-REML-TPRS methodology with working code

+**[Fork this repository](https://github.com/kahkengwong/CEP-IP_Framework/fork)** to start customizing for your needs.
+No permission needed!

+---

 ## 🧾License
 This project is licensed under the [MIT License](https://github.com/kahkengwong/GAM_PCa_Project/blob/main/LICENSE), an open-source license to encourage collaboration and reuse, while ensuring proper attribution to the original author(s).
 For the full details, please refer to the [LICENSE](https://github.com/kahkengwong/GAM_PCa_Project/blob/main/LICENSE) file in this repository.